UMD: A Globally Connected University

 As a part of this program, you will engage in the following activities:

-- Behind-the-scenes visit to the US Capitol Building.
+- Behind-the-scenes visit to buildings in the US capital.

-- Visits to the most important sites of ancient Rome: the Forum, Colosseum, Baths of Caracalla, Via Appia and much more.
+- Visits to the most important sites of ancient Rome (the Forum, Colosseum, Baths of Caracalla, and much more) as well as a day-trip to ancient Ostia.

 - Lectures and assignments completed on site, in ancient Roman ruins or in major art & archaeology museums.